Skip to main content

 What Is the Interplay between Body Composition and Hormonal Recovery?

 Excess body fat, particularly visceral adipose tissue, is hormonally active.
 It contains high levels of the aromatase enzyme, which converts testosterone into estrogen.
-Elevated estrogen levels provide strong to the HPG axis, telling the brain to shut down testosterone production.
+Elevated estrogen levels provide strong negative feedback to the HPG axis, telling the brain to shut down testosterone production.

 Therefore, maintaining a healthy body composition through a combination of resistance training and proper nutrition is a powerful lever for supporting HPG axis function.
 Resistance training itself has been shown to provide an acute stimulus for testosterone production, further supporting the recovery process.